Bun kebab

+History

+The origins of the bun kabab trace back to Karachi during the 1950s, however its exact inception is debated.
+Some claim that Haji Abdul Razzak introduced the sandwich as a quick meal for workers in 1953.
+Another claim is that the bun kebab evolved from the vada pav, a fast food style sandwich native to the Indian city of Mumbai.
+A third view is that it was first found outside the Khayam Cinema as a food made primarily for moviegoers.

+After the initial emergence of the bun kabab, new patty variations rose to popularity, including dal patties and shami kebab.

 Ingredients

-A bun kebab consists of a shallow-fried spicy patty, onions, and chutney.
-The chutney is made up from tamarind (imli), salt, cumin powder, whole red chillies, and/or raita in a bun.
-The bun is grilled on the pan.
+A bun kabab consists of a shallow-fried spicy patty called shami kebab, onions, and chutney and/or raita in a grilled bun.
+The chutney is made up from tamarind (imli), salt, cumin powder, and whole red chillies.

-Bun kebab patties are typically composed of ground beef or mutton, ground lentils, powdered cumin seeds, and an egg batter.
+Bun kabab patties are typically composed of ground beef or mutton, ground lentils, powdered cumin seeds, and an egg batter.
 Although they can be vegetarian.
 The patties are fried in ghee or oil.
-A bun kebab can also be served with a fried egg or omelette and topped with tomatoes, cucumbers, or onions.
+A bun kabab can also be served with a fried egg or omelette and topped with tomatoes, cucumbers, or onions.

 Variations

-The patty can be made of chicken, beef, mutton, potato (aloo wala), egg (anday wala), or lentil (daal).
+The patty, shami kabab, can be made of chicken, beef, mutton, potato (aloo wala), egg (anday wala), or lentil (daal).
 The beef and egg recipe is the most popular, especially among street vendors.